osm2pgsql-dev/osm2pgsql-website/about/features/index.md

 The Lua config has access to environment variables allowing even more flexible configuration.
 And with the use of Lua libraries functionality can be extended even further.

+Since version 2.3.0 osm2pgsql comes with a "style tester" that helps with writing tests for config files.
 [<img class="features-link" src="/img/infolink.svg" alt="More information" title="More information"/>](/doc/manual.html#the-flex-output)
 </div>